Tea Business in the United Kingdom

 Tea is deeply ingrained in British culture and is considered a quintessential part of daily life.
 The tradition of tea drinking in Britain dates back to the 17th century and has evolved into a significant cultural practice with various rituals and social implications.

-Uk Tea Historical Background
+UK Tea Historical Background

 Tea was introduced to Britain in the mid-1600s, initially as a luxury item for the wealthy.
 Its popularity soared in the 18th century, becoming a common beverage among all social classes.
 The British East India Company played a pivotal role in the importation of tea from China, and later from India and Ceylon (Sri Lanka), solidifying tea’s place in British society.